Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation/Chapter-22-Significance-and-impact/22-03-Bias-in-datasets-and-models-expanded/index.md

 - **Transparency and Accountability**: Model cards, documentation frameworks, and reproducibility checks

 The frameworks and tools presented enable practitioners to systematically identify, analyze, and address bias throughout the ML development lifecycle, ensuring more fair and reliable AI systems.

----

-*Next: Continue to quiz assessment for comprehensive evaluation of bias investigation concepts.*

-Now let me complete the section with mitigation strategies and transparency tools.